EffortlessMetrics/slower-whisper/docs/CI_CHECKS.md

 ---

-## HF_TOKEN & HuggingFace Cache
+## HF_TOKEN, pyannote mode, & HuggingFace Cache

 Some checks (verify, dogfood) require diarization models from HuggingFace.
+Even the lightweight stub backend expects an `HF_TOKEN`, so set a dummy token if you are not running the real model.

 ### Local Setup